Reception

 This half term in Reception -

-This half term our topic is Amazing Animals, and the children will be exploring stories, art and hands‑on activities linked to animals from around the world.
-Through our key texts, the children will be inspired to retell The Three Little Pigs, write their own animal fact files, and produce writing linked to Handa’s Surprise.
+This half term our topic is Delights of the Sea, and the children will be exploring stories, art and hands‑on activities linked to this topic as well as looking at a daily weather check, rainfall gauge, temperature and weather of the day .
+Through our key texts, the children will be inspired to write instructions, look at rhyming words and write character descriptions.

 How you can help at home: